Largest Med Mal Jury Verdict in CT History $58.6 million awarded

 “It’s an overwhelming victory for the parents who have gone through hell,” Nastri said.

-Koskoff, Koskoff & Bieder has offices in Bridgeport, Danbury and New Haven.
-The nationally known law firm has achieved record verdicts for people who suffer serious personal injuries or economic harm from medical malpractice, violation of their civil or constitutional rights, dangerous products, negligence, drunk drivers, trucking accidents, corporate or governmental abuse and commercial misconduct. www.koskoff.com.
+Koskoff, Koskoff & Bieder, is a nationally known law firm that has achieved record verdicts for people who suffer serious personal injuries or economic harm from medical malpractice, violation of their civil or constitutional rights, dangerous products, negligence, drunk drivers, trucking accidents, corporate or governmental abuse and commercial misconduct. www.koskoff.com.